 When buying a pet insurance policy it is best to shop around to make sure you are getting the best deal.
 This is particularly important as pet insurance premiums are likely to increase each year so you want to ensure the premium costs start off as low as possible, especially if you end up making a claim in the future as this will likely mean your premiums will increase even further.

-The first place you may look for a pet insurance policy is a comparison site such as Quotezone* or MoneySuperMarket*, however, be sure to check the provider directly too to make sure you're getting the best deal.
+The first place you may look for a pet insurance policy is a comparison site such as Quotezone* or MoneySuperMarket*, however, be sure to check the provider directly too to make sure you're getting the best insurance policy for your pet.
 Comparison sites don't always show the best level of cover, and it may be cheaper to get a policy with the provider directly.
 It is also worth looking out for the excess that is payable on the policy as some quotes on a comparison site include a co-payment in addition to a compulsory policy excess, which is usually why the monthly premium is cheaper.
 A co-payment is a percentage contribution (usually 20% of any vet fees) that the policyholder has to pay towards the remaining treatment amount once the excess has been deducted.

 Another tip is to check who underwrites the pet insurance policy, as you may be able to get the same or a similar policy with another provider but at a lower cost.
 For example, Tesco, M&S, and John Lewis pet insurance policies are all underwritten by Royal & Sun Alliance plc.